renweizhukov/pytwask/README.rst

 A toy-twitter-clone frontend using Python and Flask.

-To run this Flask application,
+To run this Flask application locally in the production mode,

 .. code:: bash